 Multiple factors contribute to the costs of surprise medical bills.
 Among these factors, the two most common reasons surprise bills exist are claim denials and out-of-network providers.

-Receiving a surprise medical bill can be scary, but you don’t always have to pay for them in their entirety.
-Here's how you can dispute a surprise emergency room bill.
+Receiving a surprise medical bill can be scary, but you don’t always have to pay for them in its entirety.

 An easier solution for many things people go to an ER for is Mira, where you can be seen by a local urgent care doctor today for as little as $45 per month and $99 per visit.
 Learn more about how Mira can simplify your health coverage.